Exams: Celebrate Sustainably

 You will waste money and resources

-• You will be contributing to the needless waste of food and other resources in a time of worry for many dealing with the rising cost of living
+• You will be contributing to the needless waste of food and other resources when many are struggling with ongoing high costs of living

 • Money you waste on food and other materials could be donated to those most in need in Oxford, e.g., through food banks or charities*

-• Post-exam celebrations have in the past cost the University around £45,000 which could be spent on student services and facilities
+• Post-exam celebrations have in the past cost the University around £45,000 in staffing and clear-up costs, which could be spent on student services and facilities

 You will cause difficulties for our community